Taxation of Nonresident Aliens

 You Could Lose Your Deductions and Credits

 To get the benefit of any allowable deductions or credits, you must timely file a true and accurate income tax return.
 For this purpose, a return is timely if it is filed within 16 months of the due date just discussed.
 The Internal Revenue Service has the right to deny deductions and credits on tax returns filed more than 16 months after the due dates of the returns.
-Refer to When To File in Chapter 7 of Publication 519, U.S. Tax Guide for Aliens (PDF) for additional details.
+For additional details, refer to When To File in the Filing Information chapter of Publication 519, U.S. Tax Guide for Aliens (PDF).